-Grains and breads: Omit all white bread, white flour, white rice, wheat, and all grain and flour containing gluten.
+- Grains and breads: Omit all white bread, white flour, white rice, wheat, and all grains and flour containing gluten.
 These include barley, bulgur, couscous, durum, farina, graham flour, kamut, matzo, rye, seitan, semolina, spelt, and triticale.
 The jury is out on oats, as they sometimes irritate gluten sensitivity.
 Corn is also a very common allergen, so cornmeal, corn cereals, grits, etc should be eliminated temporarily.

-Dairy: Omit completely.
+- Dairy: Omit completely.
 After the detox, small amounts of goat or sheep products can be reintroduced.

-Nuts and Seeds: Peanuts and peanut butter (a very common allergen), cashews Brazil, and macadamia nuts.
+- Nuts and Seeds: Peanuts and peanut butter (a very common allergen), cashews Brazil, and macadamia nuts.

-Vegetables: Avoid nightshade vegetables: potato, tomato, eggplant, sweet and hot peppers, cayenne, tomatillos, paprika, and pimentos.
+- Vegetables: Avoid nightshade vegetables: potato, tomato, eggplant, sweet and hot peppers, cayenne, tomatillos, paprika, and pimentos.
 It should be noted here that tobacco is also a nightshade.

-Fats: Margarine, butter, shortening, hydrogenated fats and oils, mayonnaise, and “butter” type spreads should be eliminated.
+- Fats: Margarine, butter, shortening, hydrogenated fats and oils, mayonnaise, and “butter” type spreads should be eliminated.

-Condiments: Ketchup, mayonnaise, bottled salad dressings and sauces, regular table salt (use sea salt or tamari instead and sparingly).
+- Condiments: Ketchup, mayonnaise, bottled salad dressings and sauces, regular table salt (use sea salt or tamari instead and sparingly).

-Sweeteners: All processed sugar including evaporated cane juice, demerara, succanat, and brown sugar; corn syrup, artificially or sugar-sweetened jams and marmalades.
+- Sweeteners: All processed sugar including evaporated cane juice, demerara, succanat, and brown sugar; corn syrup, artificially or sugar-sweetened jams and marmalades.
 Use fruit-only spreads.

-Eliminate all fast food; processed, canned, and commercially prepared food.
+- Eliminate all fast food; processed, canned, and commercially prepared food.
 This includes boxed mixes and frozen dinners.
 If absolutely necessary, small amounts of frozen organic fruits and vegetables can be used if fresh are not available.

 Please consult your healthcare provider before undertaking any significant dietary changes.